A Valentine’s Day Without Candy?

 Is it possible to celebrate Valentine’s Day with candy?
 Yep!
 I’m excited to share with you my best ideas for what to give kids for Valentine’s Day that isn’t candy.

-Valentine’s Day and candy go together like, well, Easter and candy.
-But, last year I took the plunge into de-sugaring our holidays.
-As we approached our first candy-centric holiday in April, I vowed not to encourage poor health habits by purchasing candy for my children.
-You can read about it here.
+When we first began our healthy, real food journey, I took the plunge into de-sugaring our holidays.
+As we approached our first candy-centric holiday – Easter – I vowed not to encourage poor health habits by purchasing candy for my children.
+We had an Easter without candy and it was awesome.

 By the time Valentine’s Day rolled around the next year, we’d found more balance in our healthy lifestyle.
 We practiced an 80/20 approach to healthy eating, but I still wanted to keep the Valentine’s Day candy to a minimum.

 Now, don’t go thinking that I’m trying to take all of the fun out of the holidays.
 I think it’s fine to celebrate holidays with a treat.
 I think that holidays are actually the perfect time to indulge.

 However, for the first several months in our new healthy lifestyle, my family needed to get all of the junk – all of the unhealthy treats – out of our life.
 Then, once we were free from sugar addiction and health issues, we added treats back in to our diet from time to time.

 While we were working through all of that I found a lot of alternatives to celebrating with food or candy.
 I’m excited to share some of those ideas with you guys.